yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2020/index.md

 decided to create a proper standardised shading language to use, made considering the hardware limitations of the time.
 In broad terms, this is assembly language to communicate with the GPU, so it is very hard to work with, and the set of debugging tools available is very limited.
-In the present it has been mostly deprecated in favour of easier to work with, high level shading languages like GLSL or SPIR-V.
+In the present it has been mostly deprecated in favour of easier to work with, high level shader representations like GLSL or SPIR-V.
 While this means faster results for the game developers due to less time spent looking at the code, it has the disadvantage of being far slower for emulators that have to constantly intercept, decode and recompile shaders on the fly.
 Luckily, and for no apparent sane reason, Nvidia decided to keep offering support for such an old feature, even on the latest